 PART 3 covers the first 4 responses (a-d) Fight, Depression, Flight & Revenge.
 Here is the last, & the only healthy one:

-e.
-Compassionate Confrontation (in first chart) = the appropriate response in most cases, but a rarely used ‘language’ in our culture, because it’s the hardest to implement at all, much less on a regular basis.
+The appropriate response in most cases, but a rarely used ‘language’ in our culture, because it’s the hardest to implement at all, much less on a regular basis.

-EXCEPTION: If having to deal with mentally ill people & pathological narcissists for any length of time – frustrated anger is inevitable.
+EXCEPTION: When having to deal with mentally ill people & pathological narcissists for any length of time – frustrated anger is inevitable.
 Their interactions are so toxic that Flight – in the form of physically removing oneself – is the only safe & wise course, especially when they unleash abusive rage at us or our loved ones.

 Compassionate Confrontation may include:

 • having the right state of mind (step aside, like a matador facing a raging bull)

 • understanding what’s going on with both sides of a dispute/issue

 • arranging a meeting, if possible (wait for a ‘good time’)

 • explaining your observations & feelings, without ranting or blame

 • actively listening to the other’s point of view